michahn01/markov_chain_weather_model/README.md

 Once you pick a model, you'll begin making forecasts with the model.
 From here on, the process is the same as it is from after [Option 2: Training a New Model](https://github.com/michahn01/markov_chain_weather_model/tree/master#option-2-training-a-new-model), so skip ahead to [Making Forecasts](https://github.com/michahn01/markov_chain_weather_model/tree/master#making-forecasts) to continue reading how to use the program.

-### Option 2: Training a New Model
+### Option 2: Training a New Build

-In the starting menu you can choose to train a new model instead, which'll lead you to this screen.
+In the starting menu you can choose to train a new version of the model instead, which'll lead you to this screen.

 <img width="440" alt="image" src="https://github.com/michahn01/markov_chain_weather_model/assets/113268235/0cfe83f9-dddf-4cff-ad6f-3a2709e4f667">